 Australia.
 Investments in Australian issuers may subject the Fund to economic risk specific to Australia.
 Among other things, there are legal, regulatory, political, currency and economic risk specific to Australia.
-Among other things, the Australian economy is heavily dependent on relationships with certain key trading partners, including China, Japan and the U.S. As a result, continued growth of the Australian economy is dependent on the growth of these economies.
+The Australian economy is heavily dependent on relationships with certain key trading partners, including China, Japan and the United States.
+As a result, continued growth of the Australian economy is dependent on the growth of these economies.